Belly of the Beast's Restaurant Comeback Spotlights a James Beard Worthy Chef — Lunch and a New Summer Menu Beckon

 Summer also brings new menu items — included grilled peach and burrata — that take advantage of seasonal, local produce.

-“We have beautiful local produce,” Thomas Billie notes.
+“We have beautiful local produce,” Thomas Bille notes.
 “We use Farm to Table, which is a Texas purveyor.
 They do all the farms within a two to three hour radius.”

-The summertime dinner entree of seared scallops is another example of Chef Thomas Billie embracing seasonal items.
+The summertime dinner entree of seared scallops is another example of Chef Thomas Bille embracing seasonal items.
 The scallops are served with succotash.

 Many of the entrees at Belly of the Beast will get a seasonal update, with new proteins like scallops or duck swapped in.